Key interest rate: ECB in a dilemma between inflation and recession - Breaking Latest News

 The European Central Bank (ECB) and its President Christine Lagarde will decide again this Thursday whether to increase key interest rates.
 Picture Alliance

-The European Central Bank (ECB) faces one of its most important decisions on the key interest rate in the euro zone on Thursday.
+This Thursday, the European Central Bank (ECB) faces one of its most important decisions regarding the key interest rate in the euro zone.

 Stubborn inflation argues for another interest rate hike.
 But Europe’s economy is on the brink of recession.
 That speaks for a break in interest rates.